What are Cookies?

 We reserve the right to make changes to this policy.
 Any changes to this policy will be posted on our website.

-Vision Group for Sidmouth is committed to ensuring that we comply with the data protection laws and principles and to meeting our legal obligations as laid down by the Data Protection Act 1998.
+Vision Group for Sidmouth is committed to ensuring that we comply with the data protection laws and principles and to meeting our legal obligations as laid down by the General Data Protection Regulation.

 The personal data we hold only consists of subscription-based mailing list information so we can send you electronic news, and details of any events.